aso

 The underlying goal behind a user's search query in the App Store or Google Play.
 Understanding intent helps you target keywords that attract users who are ready to download.

 Search intent is the reason a user types a specific query into the app store search bar.
-Two keywords might have similar search volume but completely different intent, which means they attract different users with different likelihood of downloading your app.
+Two keywords might share similar search volume but carry distinct intent, attracting users with different likelihoods of downloading your app.

 Types of Search Intent

-Navigational intent: The user is looking for a specific app by name.
+Navigational intent: The user seeks a specific app by name.
 Queries like “Spotify,” “Instagram,” or “Headspace.”
-These users have already decided what they want.
+These users have already decided on their choice.

 Informational intent: The user wants to learn something.
-Queries like “how to meditate” or “what is HIIT.”
+Queries like “how to meditate” or “what is HIIT (High-Intensity Interval Training).”
 These users may not be ready to download but can be captured with the right positioning.

-Transactional intent: The user wants to do something and needs an app for it.
+Transactional intent: The user wants to accomplish a task and needs an app for the job.
 Queries like “sleep timer app,” “expense tracker,” or “meditation for anxiety.”
-These are the highest-value keywords because the user has already decided they want an app.
+These keywords hold the highest value because the person has already committed to finding a tool.

 Comparative intent: The user is evaluating options.
 Queries like “best meditation apps,” “Calm vs Headspace,” or “free yoga apps.”
 These users are close to downloading and are comparing alternatives.